evwake/NFL-Attendance-Analysis/nfl_attendance_analysis.md

 To reiterate the problem statement:

-"Multiple times throughout a season, NFL organizations need to prepare for game day.
-An important part of that is knowing how many fans will attend a given game."
+“Multiple times throughout a season, NFL organizations need to prepare for game day.
+An important part of that is knowing how many fans will attend a given game.”

 ## Addressing the Problem Statement

-To address the problem statement, I utilized the NFL attendance data set to extract multiple features of a team's performance, and compared it to attendance data for both weeks and seasons.
-I also compared attendance data to itself, and utilized that difference to illustrate any impact a team's performance might have on the difference.
+To address the problem statement, I utilized the NFL attendance data set to extract multiple features of a team’s performance, and compared it to attendance data for both weeks and seasons.
+I also compared attendance data to itself, and utilized that difference to illustrate any impact a team’s performance might have on the difference.

 Additionally, I compared attendance data to week numbers to see how attendance data changes throughout a season